C Foreign language interface

 The compilation and dynamic linking of foreign sources is controled by the following declarations:

-More details about these options can be found in Foreign Language Interface Properties.
+More details about these options can be found in Foreign language interface properties.

 The compilation of the foreign sources together with the glue code is decomposed into two phases: